 There usually comes a time when it may seem like diet and exercise alone have brought about a standstill to your weight loss results.
-After all, it is a fact; the leaner you get, the more difficult it is to lose that last bit of fat.
+After all, it is a fact; the leaner you get, the more difficult it is to burn that last bit of fat.

 This is when things could start going bad.
 How?
 Well, for example, you may further cut your calories in an effort to ditch that last bit of stubborn fat, but then find yourself losing muscle mass at an accelerated rate!

 Yes, anyone who has trained for a period of time will soon come to know the dedication and monetary investment it takes to achieve and maintain a ripped physique year round.

 Which brings us back to our dilemma.
 When everything else is implemented to the max, and it is still not enough, it may be wise to employ the help of some fat burning nutrients.
 Which can potentially help you accelerate your progress, enabling you to finally lose that last bit of fat.
 But be careful, because not all fat burning supplements are safe for everyone to consume.

 There are those that contain very potent stimulants (such as caffeine or even stronger related compounds, for example, yohimbe), which may increase your heart rate and blood pressure to unsafe levels.